renovatebot/renovate/docs/usage/examples/self-hosting.md

 npm install -g yarn pnpm
 ```

-The same goes for any other third-party binary tool like `gradle` or `poetry` - you need to make sure it is installed and the appropriate version before running Renovate.
+The same goes for any other third-party binary tool like `gradle` or `poetry` - you need to make sure it is installed and the correct version before running Renovate.

 ### Docker